🧊 IceColdTubs

 2. Best premium — Sun Home Cold Plunge Pro

 If you want a spa-grade experience, premium chiller tubs like the Sun Home Cold Plunge Pro add a larger, more powerful chiller, higher-end finishes, and faster recovery between sessions.
 These are the tubs you buy once and keep for a decade.
-Expect $7,000-10,000+, and treat it as the cold-water equivalent of a quality home sauna.
+Pricing has climbed in 2026: Sun Home now lists the Cold Plunge Pro at $13,799-$14,599 (a 316 stainless tub whose 1 HP chiller reaches an ice-forming 32°F, per GearJunkie) — earlier 2026 reviews tested it around $9,000.
+Treat this tier as the cold-water equivalent of a quality home sauna, and see our Sun Home Saunas review for the full brand breakdown.

 • Pros: powerful chilling, best build quality, looks great as a permanent install.